maartendoth/crosstalk/README.md

 The note_ids are only of important when processing the final results.
 But are for now it doesn't matter if the get messed up or missing.

+## ToDo list
+play with [Leitner learning method](https://github.com/certificationy/flashcards) to see if its usefull enough to incorparate.

 ## github